dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/index.md

 **Parameters**

-cameraID: A `String` value that listed in the `cameraIDList` returned by `getAllCamera`.
+`cameraID`: A `String` value that listed in the `cameraIDList` returned by `getAllCamera`.
 The method will have no effects if the input value does not exist in the `cameraIDList`.

 **Code Snippet**